-Some of the world’s hopes for Africa are resting on the sweet potato.
+Some of the world’s hopes for Africa are resting on the lowly sweet potato.
 Long a staple in many African diets, sweet potatoes are the world’s seventh largest crop.
-The white starchy sweet potato indigenous to Africa, however, pales in comparison to the nutrient-rich orange sweet potato, with a sightly sweet taste, so familiar to North Americans.
+The white starchy sweet potato indigenous to Africa, however, pales in comparison to the nutrient-rich orange sweet potato so familiar to North Americans.

 But it’s a complicated process, involving planting the new crop, teaching farmers how to maintain it and encouraging the population to cook and enjoy the sweeter, wetter variety of sweet potato.
 Currently, there are programs motivating African mothers to incorporate the new variety into their families’ diets.

 Originating in South America, the sweet potato spread around the world because it is easy to grow and has relatively few natural enemies.
 Sweet potatoes belong to the Convolvulaceae or morning glory plant family.
 In East Africa, the white variety has been cultivated for many centuries; small farmers rely on it as a dependable crop and tasty food source, sometimes the only one available.